 You can manage the settings by entering necessary figures, choosing different options and/or using system values.
 Click ‘Save Config’ to save the changes.

-Creating Coupons in Magento
+Creating New Coupons

 To embark on the coupon marketing, you need to access the Cart Price Rules page and create a new rule or edit the existing one.